Kiarashsedghi/karpg/README.md

 ## commands
-There are some functions you can issue in this program to create your arp message :
+There are some functions you can issue in this program to create & maintain your arp message :

   ### create an ARP message :
         YOUR_ARP_MESSAGE_NAMe = ( arp_fields* )